User Community Service Desk Downloads

 Remove matching proposals

-1. On the Matching proposals detail listing, select one or more proposals.
+1. On the Matching proposals detail, select one or more proposals.

-2. From the toolbar, select Remove selected.
-The chosen proposals are now removed from the list, and any related records are removed from the compare section.
+2. In the toolbar, select Remove selected.
+The selected proposals are now removed from the list, and any related records are removed from the compare view.

-You can add removed proposals to the list again by selecting Add related proposals.
-If the proposal is definitely wrong, you can reject it instead.
-In this case, it will be excluded from the Matching proposals listing.
-See Reject matching proposals.
+To add removed proposals back to this view, see Add related proposals.
+If the proposal is definitely wrong, reject the proposal instead to remove it from the Matching proposals listing too.

 Reject matching proposals